 The Right to Adequate Representation

 If a defendant's lawyer is ineffective at trial and on direct appeal, the defendant's Sixth Amendment right to a fair trial has been violated.
 In analyzing claims that a defendant's lawyer was ineffective, the principal goal is to determine whether the lawyer's conduct so undermined the functioning of the judicial process that the trial cannot be relied upon as having produced a just result.
-Proving this requires two steps:
+In order to prove this, the defendant must show:

-- The defendant must show that his own lawyer's job performance was deficient.
-The defendant must prove that his counsel made errors so serious that the lawyer did not function as the counsel guaranteed the defendant by the Sixth Amendment.
+- Their lawyer's job performance was deficient (i.e. the lawyer made errors so serious that they didn't function as the counsel guaranteed by the Sixth Amendment); and

-- The defendant must show that the deficient performance unfairly prejudiced the defense.
-The defendant must show that his lawyer's errors were so serious as to wholly deprive the defendant of a fair trial.
+- The deficient performance unfairly prejudiced the defense (i.e. the errors were so serious that it completely deprived the defendant of a fair trial).

 Unless a defendant proves both steps, the conviction or sentence cannot be said to result from a breakdown in the judicial process such that the result is unreliable.
-When courts review a lawyer's advocacy of a defendant, they are deferential.
-Courts are bound by a strong presumption that any given lawyer's conduct falls within the range of reasonable professional assistance.
+When courts review a lawyer's advocacy of a defendant, they're deferential to the lawyer.
+In other words, courts are bound by a strong presumption that any given lawyer's conduct falls within the range of reasonable professional assistance.